I took the Kalms Night One-A-Night sleep aid for a week in the hope that it would help tame the insomnia and anxiety that had crept back into my life.

 As per the instruction leaflet, the active herbal ingredient is:

-- Valerian root extract 385 mg (equivalent to 1.54-1.93 g of valerian root)
+- Valerian root extract 385 mg (equivalent to 1.54-1.93 g of valerian root).

 And the other ingredients are:

-- Extraction solvent: Ethanol 60% v/v
+- Extraction solvent: Ethanol 60% v/v.

 - Excipients: Maltodextrin, Colloidal Anhydrous Silica.

-- If you’re pregnant or breastfeeding
+- Avoid it if you’re pregnant or breastfeeding.

-- You should avoid driving, operating machinery or tools
+- You should avoid driving, operating machinery or tools.

-Possible side effects of One-A-Night
+Possible side effects of Kalms One-A-Night

 The manufacturer only lists two possible side effects.
 If you experience these or any other adverse symptoms, stop taking them and consult your doctor:

-- Abdominal cramps
+- Abdominal cramps.